Comprehensive Visual Question Answering on Point Clouds through Compositional Scene Manipulation: Introduction

-To address the above issues, this paper introduces the task of Visual Question Answering in 3D real-world scenes (\textbf{VQA-3D}).
-Different from previous 3D scene understanding tasks only focusing on specific aspects, VQA-3D expects the model to answer all possible questions, \ie, verifying object existence, counting, comparison, query object, and query attributes.
-Inspired by well-studied VQA on images~\cite{johnson2017clevr}, we first propose a CLEVR3D dataset based on the 3D semantic scene graphs~\cite{wald2020learning}.
-Specifically, we develop a \textit{question engine}, leveraging information about objects' attributes and inter-object relationships provided in the semantic scene graph of each scene.
-Moreover, we enhance the \textit{question engine} to conduct tight control over the answer distributions and mitigate question biases.
-Eventually, over 60K questions covering 13 categories are obtained, where several sample questions from different classes are displayed in Figure~\ref{fig:fig1}.
-Notably, the task of VQA-3D is different from traditional image-based VQA in the following aspects: \textbf{1)} 3D data encodes real shape attributes and spatial relationships among objects, without the ambiguity in 2D images introduced by viewpoint changing, occlusion, and reprojection. \textbf{2)} Unlike 2D images with regular grids and dense pixels, 3D data represented by point clouds are disordered and scattered in 3D space.
-Hence, even though the geometric shapes of the objects are easier to capture in 3D, their textures and materials are hard to identify. \textbf{3)} A large 3D scene typically contains more instances, leading to more complicated inter-object relationships.
+This paper introduces a new dataset for Visual Question Answering on 3D Point Cloud (\textbf{VQA-3D}).
+Unlike previous 3D scene understanding tasks only focusing on specific aspects \eg, grounding or captioning, VQA-3D expects the model to answer questions of various types, \ie, verifying object existence, counting, comparison, query object, and query attributes.
+Inspired by well-studied VQA on images~\cite{johnson2017clevr}, our CLEVR3D dataset is generated based on the 3D semantic scene graphs~\cite{wald2020learning}.
+Specifically, we develop a \textit{question engine} by leveraging objects' attributes and inter-object relationships provided by the semantic scene graph of each scene.
+To this end, over 44K questions covering 13 question types on the real-world scenes are obtained.
+Moreover, we investigate a more challenging setup, \ie, common-sense-independent VQA-3D (\textbf{CSI-VQA-3D}).
+Since objects are not alone in the 3D scenes and usually co-occur under specific contexts, the VQA models are susceptible to such confounding priors and thus learn spurious associations.
+For example, it is easy to learn that ``table'' is in front of ``sofa''.
+But when a common-sense-independent setup occurs, \eg, ``toilet'' exists instead of ``table'', as shown in Fig.~\ref{fig:fig1}~(right), the network tends to give an incorrect answer.
+Based on this observation, we propose the compositional scene manipulation (CSM) strategy, which generates simulated 3D scenes and corresponding questions by modifying the structure of the 3D semantic scene graph.
+Therefore, we further release 127K questions from 7,438 simulated 3D scenes, which provides common-sense-independent solid guidance to the VQA-3D and enhances performance in real-world scenes.